tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 core language and in the standard library.

-The limitations in this section generally stem from compiler support issues: only those features implemented by all compilers used in the LiveCode build process may be used outside platform-specific code.
+The limitations in this section generally stem from compiler support issues: only those features implemented by all compilers used in the build process may be used outside platform-specific code.
 (Use within platform- specific code of a feature supported by all compilers for that platform is permissible but requires careful consideration before use).